How the RAF heroically defended the British Isles against overwhelming odds in WWII

 RAF Tangmere in Sussex was targeted.
 The following day, another raid targeted RAF Manston in Kent.

-These raids continued into September and many of the RAF's front-line fighter squadrons had been destroyed or severely damaged.
+These raids continued into September, and many of the RAF's main fighter squadrons had been destroyed or badly damaged.

-At the time the RAF replied heavily on two types of fighter aircraft: the Submarine Spitfire and Hawker Hurricane.
+At the time the RAF relied heavily on two types of fighter aircraft: the Submarine Spitfire and Hawker Hurricane.

 The Hurricane was the most common, as they were easier to produce, and formed the backbone of the RAF's forces.

-They also accounted for the majority, nearly 60%, of all enemy aircraft shot down.
+They also accounted for the majority, at nearly 60%, of all enemy aircraft shot down.

-Meanwhile, the Spitfire was celebrated for its speed and agility, primarily when engaged against German fighters like the Messerschmitt Bf 109.
+Meanwhile, the Spitfire was celebrated for its speed and agility, mainly when it fought against German fighters like the Messerschmitt Bf 109.

-As a result, it achieved a much higher victory-to-loss ratio.
+As a result, it often achieved a higher victory-to-loss ratio.

 Stage 3: The need to maintain morale

-By late August, the RAF had endured a brutal month of air battles.
+By late August, the RAF had endured a hard month of air battles.
 Fighter Command had been stretched to its limits as the German bombers continually targeted vital airfields and radar installations.

 On August 20, 1940, as the Battle of Britain reached a critical point, Winston Churchill stood before the House of Commons.

-During the heaviest phase of the battle, between August 24 and September 6, the RAF faced mounting losses.
+During the heaviest phase of the battle, between August 24 and September 6, the RAF faced rising losses.

-Each sortie brought new risks, and British aircraft were sometimes hastily repaired and sent back into action.
+Each combat mission brought new risks, and British aircraft were sometimes quickly repaired and sent back into action.

-While this allowed Fighter Command to maintain its defense, the exhausted pilots and overworked machinery increased the instances of mistakes.
+This allowed Fighter Command to maintain its defence.
+The exhausted pilots and overworked machinery increased the number of mistakes.

-More than 300 British pilots had already been killed, and many aircraft had been destroyed.
+More than 300 British pilots had already been killed, and many aircraft had been destroyed or damaged.

-Regardless, the pilots, many of whom were fresh recruits, continued to take to the skies.
+Regardless, many of the pilots were fresh recruits, and they continued to take to the skies.

-Eventually, they began to have an impact on the attackers.
+Eventually, they began to hurt the attackers.
 By late August, the Luftwaffe had lost more than 600 aircraft.

-Equally as devastating was the increasing losses of experienced pilots.
+Just as serious was the rising loss of experienced pilots.

-Britain's 'Chain Home' radar system proved to be a decisive factor in this success, as it provided early warnings of incoming Luftwaffe attacks and allowed RAF fighters to intercept enemy bombers before they could reach their targets.
+Britain's 'Chain Home' radar system proved to be a major factor in this success, in combination with ground control and fighter tactics, as it provided early warnings of incoming Luftwaffe attacks and allowed RAF fighters to intercept enemy bombers before they could reach their targets.

-Ultimately, the attacks failed to achieve their main objective to stop the RAF protecting Britain.
+Ultimately, the attacks failed to achieve their main goal of stopping the RAF from protecting Britain for long.

 Why the Battle of Britain came to an end

-After suffering heavy losses and failing to establish air superiority, Hitler had pushed back the date of Operation Sealion several times.
+After suffering heavy losses and failing to gain control of the air, Hitler had pushed back the date of Operation Sealion several times.

-However, he officially postponed it indefinitely on September 17, 1940.
+However, he officially postponed it without setting a new date on September 17, 1940.

-Instead of planning for a land invasion, the Luftwaffe began targeting British cities in night-time raids, which came to be called the 'Blitz'.
+Instead of a plan for a land invasion, the Luftwaffe began to target British cities in night-time raids, which came to be called the 'Blitz'.

-This change in tactics signaled the onset of the Battle of Britain's conclusion, which ended on October 31, 1940.
+This change in tactics showed that the Battle of Britain had started to end, and it finished on October 31, 1940.

-By this point, the Luftwaffe lost approximately 1,733 planes and suffered 2,662 casualties.
+By this point, the Luftwaffe had lost approximately 1,733 planes and suffered 2,662 casualties.

-Since the Luftwaffe failed to achieve its objectives and suffered heavy losses, it was celebrated as a significant victory for the Allies.
+Since the Luftwaffe failed to achieve its goals and suffered heavy losses, it was treated as a major victory for the Allies.

-However, despite the victory, between July and October, the RAF had lost 792 planes and over 500 pilots.
+However, even after the victory, between July and October, the RAF had lost 792 planes and over 500 pilots.

 But there was much more destruction to come.